getPopsure/public-models/.github/pull_request_template.md

  2.
  3.

- ### Why is this needed?
+### How to test?

- _Please include additional context of why this PR is necessary._
+_Please include additional context on how to test this PR._

 Solves:
 STO-XXX
 EMU-XXX
+RVN-XXX